Joseph Lister: Medical student

-Lister registered as a medical student in the winter of 1849.
-During his studies, Lister was active in the University Debating Society and the Hospital Medical Society.
-In the autumn of 1849, he returned to college, bearing a gift of a microscope from his father.
-After completing courses in anatomy, physiology and surgery, he was awarded "Certificate of Honour's", winning the silver medal in anatomy and physiology and a gold medal in botany.
+Lister registered as a medical student in the winter of 1849 and became active in the University Debating Society and the Hospital Medical Society.
+In the autumn of 1849, he returned to college with a microscope given to him by his father.
+After completing courses in anatomy, physiology and surgery, he was awarded a "Certificate of Honours", winning the silver medal in anatomy and physiology and a gold medal in botany.